 Our Board conducts its business through meetings of the full Board and its committees.
 Under our Corporate Governance Guidelines, directors are expected to prepare for and attend all meetings of the Board and committees on which they serve.
-During our fiscal year ended September 30, 2023, the Board met five times, and no director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings of committees.
+During our fiscal year ended September 30, 2024, the Board met six times, and no director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings of committees of the Board for the period during which the director served on the Board or such committee.
 We have not adopted a formal policy regarding director attendance at the Company's Annual Meetings of Stockholders; however, we encourage our directors to attend such meetings.
 Each member of the Board attended the most recent Annual Meeting of Stockholders, either in person or remotely.